 In Sweden, the most beloved dish has to be Jansson’s Temptation (in Swedish, Janssons Frestelse).
 In short, people refer to it as “Janssons”, as in, “I can’t wait to taste the Janssons!”
-It is pure comfort food bliss, and is at the head of every Christmas table, though I’ve also seen it served at weddings, smorgasbords, and summer holidays.
+This Vegan Jansson’s Temptation is pure comfort food bliss, and is at the head of every Christmas table, though I’ve also seen it served at weddings, smorgasbords, and summer holidays.

 The dish is a traditional creamy potato anchovy casserole (my version swaps anchovies for capers and uses plant-based cream) named after Pelle Janzon, a foodie Swedish opera singer of the early 1900s.
 Since the 1940s when the recipe was published, it has become a classic Swedish favorite.
 My husband’s Swedish recipe has been turned into a vegan classic, which appears on our holiday table each year.
 Enjoy!

-Peel and slice potatoes into thin strips.
+Peel and slice potatoes into thin matchstick strips (about 1/4-inch by 1 1/2 inch).
 Set aside.